mitre/arlin/README.md

 process and provide meaningful vulnerability identification and analysis to researchers.
 The modular library is structured to easily support custom architecture, algorithm, framework, and analytics modifications and provides a well-documented and tested API for XRL research development and model assurance.
-To our knowledge, ARLIN is the first open-sourced Python toolkit focused on utilizing explainability techniques to assure RL models prior to deployment.

 Key functionalities of the ARLIN library include:
 - Creation of an XRL dataset with user-defined datapoints from a trained policy with the